418sec/huntr/bounties/npm/useragent/1/README.md

-# Overview
+#  Description

-useragent

-> Useragent parser for Node.js, ported from browserscope.org
+useragent is a parser for Node.js, ported from browserscope.org.

-> This package is vulnerable to Regular Expression Denial of Service (ReDoS) when passing long strings to the user-agent
+This package is vulnerable to Regular Expression Denial of Service (ReDoS) when passing long strings to the user-agent field.
-> field.

-# PoC
+#  Proof of Concept

 ```node
 const useragent = require('useragent');